Simon Cawkwell: Short selling

-His short selling activities were curtailed by the Short-Selling Prohibition disclosure rules in 2008 requiring notification if the short position covered more than 0.25% of a company's shares, this expired in May 2020.
+His short selling activities were curtailed by the Short-Selling Prohibition disclosure rules in 2008 requiring notification if the short position covered more than 0.25% of a company's shares, which expired in May 2020.
 Further short-selling notification thresholds were announced in January 2021.

 Company directorships

 In March 2001, Cawkwell issued a $1 million legal claim against former Russian Deputy Prime Minister Boris Fedorov, in response to moves to take control of the Russian oil and gas company Gazprom.
 He was a director of Tranquillo, a major shareholder in Gazprom.

 Cawkwell started his own accountancy firm in Jermyn Street, Mayfair.
 He also founded Company Communications Centre with two former directors of Oyez Group in 1978.
 Cawkwell was a director of Virgin Atlantic.

-He was chairman of WineBank, however, efforts to save this wine trading group were not successful.
+He was chairman of WineBank, but efforts to save this wine trading group were not successful.

 He was forced to resign as a company director of Kryso Resources (renamed China Nonferrous Gold in 2013) after he was found to have broken the rules of the AIM stock exchange by buying shares during a prohibited period.

 Cawkwell was previously a director of Greasemeter Limited, Fisher Harrison Limited, Incase Solutions Limited, Custom Products Limited, and Kryso Resources Limited.

 Gambling

 Cawkwell trades on the betting exchange Betfair, he had a long-running dispute with the firm when his wager that Niall Quinn would not become permanent manager of Sunderland AFC was lost, despite Quinn's stating that he was taking the job only temporarily.
 Roy Keane took over the role a few weeks later in August 2006, after Betfair had settled the market.
 Betfair suspended Cawkwell's account in January 2020.

 He had a dispute with Sportingbet regarding the ball crossing the goal-line without a goal being given in the 2018 soccer World Cup competition.
 In 2014 he was reported to have made £150,000 in one week of sports betting.

 Simon Cawkwell also known as "Evil Knieval" lost £150,000 in 2012 due to the collapse of the Spread Betting Company World Spreads.
 World Spreads went into administration after its clients' accounts were found to show a shortfall of £13 million.
 The Financial Conduct Authority FCA publicly censored the Chief Executive Officer of Worldspreads for market abuse and banned him from performing any roles linked to regulated activity.

-Cawkwell spoke about his gambling life, Business Accounting, and the difference between stock market investing and betting in three interviews in November 2021.
+Cawkwell spoke about his gambling life, business accounting, and the difference between stock market investing and betting in three interviews in November 2021.